 Mail the Survey

-However, you will have some members that inevitably forget to bring in the completed survey.
+However, you will have some members that inevitably forget to bring in the completed pastor search committee questionnaire.
 Make sure that you provide extra copies so everyone can give their input before the deadline.

 Pastor Search Committee Church Survey Template